arunh/navlights/README.md

 The [CMake-Arduino](https://github.com/queezythegreat/arduino-cmake) build system is used for this project.
 You will require a working version of CMake 2.8+ to be installed on your system.
-Edit CMakeLists.txt for your board and serial port, then execute the following to configure:
+Edit CMakeLists.txt for your board information and serial port.

+### Command Line

     mkdir build
     cd build